cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

     return res
 ```

 We understand that the ranking mechanism will always remain a red herring.
 This is why we expect to rely on the on-chain governance tools that can define the most suited mechanism at a given time.
-We suppose that the networks can switch from one algorithm to another not simply based on subjective opinion, but rather on economical a/b testing through 'hard spooning' of the domain-specific relevance machine.
+We suppose that the networks can switch from one algorithm to another not simply based on subjective opinion, but rather on economical a/b testing through hard spooning of the domain-specific relevance machine.

 cyber\~Rank shields two design decisions which are of paramount importance: (1) It accounts for the current intention of the agents, and (2) it encourages rank inflation of cyberlinks.
 The first property ensures that cyber\~Rank can not be gamed with.
 If an agent decides to transfer tokens out of their account, the relevance machine will adjust all the cyberlinks relevant for this account per the current intentions of the agent.
 Vice versa, if an agent transfers tokens into their account, all of the cyberlinks submitted from this account will immediately gain more relevance.
 The second property is essential in order not to get cemented in the past.
 As new cyberlinks are continuously added, they will dilute the rank of the already existing links proportionally.
 This property prevents a situation where new and better content has a lower rank simply because it was recently submitted.
 We expect these decisions to enable an inference quality for recently added content to the long tail of the knowledge graph.